 - Antagonist Title: Devil Engine is the game's Final Boss.

 - Anti-Frustration Features: If you use a Burst during an "EMERGENCY" screen, your multiplier will not reset.
-This is handy for using the Burst to change a weapon power-up to another weapon type.
+This is handy for using the Burst to change a weapon power-up to another weapon right before a boss fight.

 - Big "NO!": The game gives you a textual one if you uncover a Proty only to kill it by shooting it too much."OH NOOOOO!"